5 top tips to keep in mind when changing your career

 Networking within the industry you are looking to work within is important.
-LinkedIn in is the perfect resource tool, so connect with them and Finding out more about the people who work
+LinkedIn is the perfect resource tool, so connect with people in the industry and find out more about them.

 Finding out more about people who work in their industry, connecting with them and interacting can make all the difference.
 Particularly if you are applying for a job within a specific company, showing an interest on LinkedIn will help you get noticed.

-We all hear it constantly, but work experience is absolutely vital when you are changing your career to give you that tangeable experience.
-Of course, when working a full time job it is difficult to fit this in but anything you are able to do, whether that is experience volunteering, finding work experience on evenings or weekends.
+We all hear it constantly, but work experience is absolutely vital when you are changing your career to give you that tangible experience.
+Of course, when working a full-time job it is difficult to fit this in, but anything you are able to do, whether it is experience volunteering, or finding work experience on evenings or weekends will be hugely beneficial.

-This gives you something to talk about and give examples within an interview and also really helps you stand out from other applicants as you are able to prove your applied skills.
+This gives you something to talk about and give examples within an interview and it will also really help you stand out from other applicants as you are able to prove your applied skills.

-Try and find a mentor who works within the industry, who can guide you to help you get into the career you are hoping for.
-It might sound daunting to try and find one, but networking events such as conferences, virtual events and seminars are perfect to find someone who will be happy to guide you.
+Try and find a mentor who works within the industry, who can offer guidance and help you get into the career you are hoping for.
+Finding one might sound daunting, but networking events such as conferences, virtual events and seminars are perfect to find someone who will be happy to guide you.

-We cannot stress this enough, it's very important when applying for jobs to have different versions of CV that highlight the skills required in the job role.
+We cannot stress this enough, it's very important when applying for jobs to have different versions of your CV that highlight the skills required in that specific job role.

-Often for a job application, 100’s of CV’s will be submitted so it's important you show your capabilities and match the skills you have to the skills they are looking for.
+Often for a job application, hundreds of CVs will be submitted, so it's important you show your capabilities and match the skills you have to the skills they are looking for.

-Spend an awful long time at work, when you do a job that you enjoy- genuinely enjoy what you do.
-Think about the type of career that will suit you, do you enjoy being part of a small business?
+Think about the type of career that will suit you.
+Do you enjoy being part of a small business?
 Do you want a role meeting people?
 Would you prefer something that meant you worked alone?
 All these questions are important when it comes to making the decision of changing your career.